dustywhite7/pythonMikkeli/courseSlides/6 - Plotting.md

 Plotly is a good choice for several reasons:

 - It allows for easy interactive plotting
-- Interactive plots can be embedded in notebooks
+- Interactive plots can be embedded in notebooks/websites
-- Can be run on a server
 - Plotly has developed a dashboard API to complement their plotting library (similar to Shiny for R)
 - It also has a shorthand library [`plotly_express`](https://plotly.express) for rapid exploration